TFS Gulf

 Share on FacebookShare on Twitter

-• June 12, 2025 — KPMG India CEO Yezdi Nagporewalla just made it official: “Ownership change is complete — this is w.r.t Project Himalaya!”
+• June 12, 2025 — KPMG India CEO Yezdi Nagporewalla just made it official: “Ownership change is complete — w.r.t Project Himalaya!”

 • This announcement has sent ripples through India’s consulting ecosystem.